influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/condition.md

 withMessage(message)
 ```

-Message is the condition message
+"Message is the condition message"

 ### fn withType